 I was a mere court jester.
-And my duty was infinitesimal if paralleled with hers.
+And my duty was infinitesimal if paralleled with his.
 I was merely there to entertain his and her majesties, to elicit a smile from those untainted, noble lips.

 In this life, I died with a broken heart that only knew pain and loneliness.

-She died with a steel heart that never opened.
+While he–he died with a steel heart that never opened.

-She was the most beautiful geisha.
 I was a dutiful, brave warrior–a samurai.

 Her graceful movements captivated me.
-The pitter-patter of her dainty feet, the smooth sway of her gentle hands accompanied by the rhythmic rise and fall of her chest, and that classic beauty hiding behind the mask of white and colorburst.
+The pitter-patter of his dainty feet, the smooth sway of her gentle hands accompanied by the rhythmic rise and fall of her chest, and that classic beauty hiding behind the mask of white and colorburst.

 But I couldn’t.
 Not without grave consequences that involved something bigger than my personal desires.

 In this life, I had the bigger duty.
 My honor as a samurai was far more important than the beat of my heart.

 In this life, I died with a blade in my stomach.